tdelahunty/acad_website/content/authors/admin/_index.md

   url: https://www.maynoothuniversity.ie/people/thomas-delahunty

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are primarily focused on STEM education and general education across all levels of schooling.
-I am also particualrly interested in research methods such as quant-crit as well as challenging issues of neoliberalism and colonialism and the manners in which they may disenfranchise certain populations.
+bio: My research interests lie primarily in critical psychology and sociology with a focus on issues of inequality within public education.
+I research in areas such as educational policy and politics as well as write about issues in the field of cultural criticism.

 # Interests to show in About widget
 interests:
-- Education and STEM
+- Public Education
 - Quant-crit research methods
 - Presage variables
+- Gender
-- Critical theory
+- Critical theory and decoloniality

 # Education to show in About widget
 education: